yakobabada/import/README.md

 ## Log file

 - Log file is in `log/infinity/error.log`
-- preferred to move it into `/var/log`.
+- Preferred to be moved into `/var/log`.
 Update the configuration in `Config/default.php`